vvlooking/research-impact/website/intro.md

 # Introduction

-Add a blurb about what this site is.
-An overview checklist is available below.
-Navigate to the specific pages for a more detailed checklist and scripts for each section.
+This site describes how to create standard research impact reports.
+It includes checklists and scripts.

 ## Research Impact Report Checklist

-Add a description of your project here.
-Add a full checklist here
+Standard research impact reports follow four main steps: (1) exporting the data, (2) cleaning the data, (3) analyzing the data, and (4) preparing the report and supplemental materials.
+Use the following checklist to guide the reporting process.
+Instructions and scripts for each step are detailed in subsequent webpages.

 - [ ] Export data
   - [ ] Scopus